shsagir/play-area-sync/docs/craft-2-3-upgrade.md

 ## About the changes in Craft 3

 Craft 2 was way more simple.
-So we have recommended to use SFTP deployment.
+So we have recommended to use [an SFTP deployment](/install-craft-2-uni).
 With Craft 3 many things are different, modern and more powerful.
 Just the way we like it:

 * configuration with `dotenv` files
 * new directory structure